nrwl/nx/docs/shared/monorepo-tags.md

 }
 ```

-If you try to violate the constrains, you will get an error:
+If you try to violate the constraints, you will get an error:

 ```bash
 A project tagged with "scope:admin" can only depend on projects tagged with "scoped:shared" or "scope:admin".